datahub-project/datahub/metadata-ingestion/README.md

 Note!
 The integration can use [`sql-metadata`](https://pypi.org/project/sql-metadata/) to try to parse the tables the views depends on.
-As these SQL's can be complicated, and the package doesn't official support all the SQL dialects that Looker support, the result might not be correct.
-This parsing is disables by default, but can be enabled by setting `parse_table_names_from_sql: True`.
+As these SQL's can be complicated, and the package doesn't official support all the SQL dialects that Looker supports, the result might not be correct.
+This parsing is disabled by default, but can be enabled by setting `parse_table_names_from_sql: True`.

 ### Looker dashboards `looker`